wpmudev/custom-sidebars/readme.txt

 == Changelog ==

 = 2.1.1.8 =
-* Added support and widgets links on plugins page.
+* Added support and widgets links on the plugins page.
-* Fixed export problem, when widget has the same name.
+* Fixed export problem, when two or more widget has the same name.
 * Fixed few "Undefined index" warnings.
 * Improved import preview screen.
 * Improved RTL languages on widgets screen.